'Cockroach milk' is latest superfood trend

 Are you ready to trade in your almond and soy milk for some cockroach dairy?

-Experts said a rare milk crystal produced by cockroaches contains human health benefits, and the finding is catching a lot of attention from superfood enthusiasts.
+Experts say a rare milk crystal produced by cockroaches contains human health benefits, and the finding is catching a lot of attention from superfood enthusiasts.

-That may be enough reason for health nuts to make the dairy switch when dipping their cookies in milk.

-Discovery of the health benefits from the cockroach milk goes back as far as two years.
+Discovery of the health benefits from the cockroach milk go back as far as two years.

 ----------